-With more women migrating for autonomy and paid employment, it means that the authorities should provide more skills training of these vulnerable sections of the population and connect them to more work opportunities to begin with.
+More women are migrating for autonomy and paid employment.
+This means that the authorities should provide more skills training of these vulnerable sections of the population.
+They should also connect them to more work opportunities to begin with.

 The government should also help women find affordable and safe housing with basic infrastructure services provided at a subsidised rate.
 This would make the transitioning phase from rural to urban life much better and easier.
 Laws should be put in place to enable women to gain access to a range of basic necessities that they need in the urban economy – from fair wages, to medical insurance and provisions for documentation of their existence in a city.

-There should also be more slum development programmes where redevelopment and refurbishing can be taken up by the government and private parties keeping the gender angle in mind in a bid to make life better, easier and safer for the women as their numbers in the informal economy surge.
+There should also be more slum development programmes.
+Especially where redevelopment and refurbishing can be taken up by the government and private parties keeping the gender angle in mind.
+This could be done in a bid to make life better, easier and safer for women as their numbers in the informal economy surge.

-Further, there should be a range of training and skills activities available in the informal sector to encourage recruitment and employment services and awareness generating programmes to inform these women of their basic and institutional rights
+Furthermore, there should be a range of training and skills activities available in the informal sector.
+This would encourage recruitment and employment services.
+Also, awareness generating programmes to inform these women of their basic and institutional rights

 The urban scene is one characterised by a constant state of flux.
 As needs change over time and people change their approaches corresponding with their needs, urbanisation should factor in these need-based trends to proceed in a manner that best suits the aspirations for the future in a realistic light.

 As there is more awareness around these issues now, society should start by paying more attention to the informal workers, slum-dwellers and forgotten people around them.
-If there is more awareness in general then we can better understand what can be done to improve the lives of these people and in turn appreciate more the invaluable services they offer.
+If there is more awareness in general then we can better understand what can be done to improve the lives of these people.
+In turn we can appreciate more the invaluable services they offer.

 The post was written by Sohini Jana, a writer commissioned for the project.
-The views and opinions expressed in this article are those of the author and do not necessarily reflect those of Habitat for Humanity Great Britain
+The views and opinions expressed in this article are those of the author.
+They do not necessarily reflect those of Habitat for Humanity Great Britain